-The Company intends to meet with the FDA in the second half of 2023 and to pursue EU scientific advice in parallel.
-Subject to regulatory approval, the Company's proposed clinical development plans include a Phase 3 trial evaluating F2/F3 patients with a histology endpoint for accelerated approval and a Phase 3 trial in parallel with an outcomes endpoint for full approval.
-The planned SHTG Phase 3 trials are expected to satisfy the safety database requirements.
+We expect to receive feedback from the FDA regarding our clinical development in the fourth quarter of 2023 and to pursue EU scientific advice in parallel.
+Subject to regulatory approval, our proposed clinical development plans include a Phase 3 trial evaluating F2/F3 patients with a histology endpoint for accelerated approval and a Phase 3 trial in parallel with an outcomes endpoint for full approval.
+The planned SHTG Phase 3 trials are expected to satisfy the safety database requirements for NASH.
+We expect to initiate our Phase 3 program for NASH in the first half of 2024.

 We are also developing pegozafermin for the treatment of SHTG.
 In June 2022, we announced positive topline results from the ENTRIGUE Phase 2 trial of pegozafermin in SHTG patients.
 SHTG is a condition identified by severely elevated levels of triglycerides (≥500 mg/dL), which is associated with an increased risk of NASH, cardiovascular events and acute pancreatitis.
 The trial met its primary endpoint demonstrating statistically significant and clinically meaningful reductions in triglycerides from baseline and key secondary endpoints.
 We have received feedback from the FDA supporting the advancement of pegozafermin into Phase 3 and initiated the first of two recommended Phase 3 trials in the second quarter of 2023.
+We expect to report topline results from the first of the two Phase 3 trials in 2025.